NillionNetwork/networks/mainnet/nillion-1/docs/GENESIS-VALIDATORS.md

 This creates a JSON file on the validator's computer, typically in `~/.nillionapp/config/gentx/`

-Create a PR with your JSON in this repo with your gentx in this folder [nillion-1/gentx](../gentx)
+Create a PR with your JSON in this repo with your gentx in this folder [nillion-1/gentx](../gentx).
+Please also include:

+- `address`
+- `pubkey`

+in the PR description.

 ## Mainnet launch